 Introduction When using PostgreSQL, it’s tempting to use a SERIAL or BIGSERIAL column type to auto-increment Primary Keys.
 PostgreSQL 10 also added support for IDENTITY, which behaves in the same way as the legacy SERIAL or BIGSERIAL type.
 This article will show you that SERIAL, BIGSERIAL, and IDENTITY are not a very good idea when using JPA and Hibernate.

-Introduction As already explained, the hibernate-types open-source project allows you to map JSON, ARRAY, PostgreSQL ENUM types and provides a simple way of adding immutable Hibernate Types.
+Introduction The Hypersistence Utils open-source project allows you to map JSON, ARRAY, and PostgreSQL ENUM types and provides a simple way of adding immutable Hibernate Types.
 After adding support for customizing the Jackson ObjectMapper, the next most-wanted issue was to provide a way to customize the JSON serializing mechanism.
-In this article, you are going to see how you can customize the JSON serializer using hibernate-types.
+In this article, you are going to see how you can customize the JSON serializer used by the JSON Types.

 Introduction In this article, we are going to see how to use a UUID entity identifier that is auto-generated by Hibernate either in the JVM or using database-specific UUID functions.
 Our Post entity looks as follows: The Post entity has a UUID identifier and a title.
 Now, let’s see how we can map the Post entity so that the UUID identifier be auto-generated for us.